-This evening, millions of Americans—even many professing Christians—will participate in the nation’s second-most lucrative holiday of the year: Halloween.
+On Monday evening, millions of Americans—even many professing Christians—will participate in the nation’s second-most lucrative holiday of the year: Halloween.
 It is the occasion for parties, pranks and children requesting treats or threatening tricks.
 Many dress up as zombies or ghosts, or masquerade in other grotesque costumes and eerie disguises.
 Why?
 They don’t know.
 They just do it because that’s what others are doing.
 But should Christians celebrate this obviously pagan festival?

 It is clear that Halloween’s symbolism is based on darkness.
 But how did our Western society come up with such a bizarre holiday?

 History shows that ancient pagans performed mystical rites and ceremonies in honor of the dead on their “New Year’s Eve” (October 31).
 This celebration helped preserve the false doctrine of the “immortality of the soul”—that the dead aren’t really dead.

 Years ago, Halloween was simply the evening celebration in anticipation of “All Saints’ Day”—November 1—in honor of the “lord of the dead.”
 This was actually in honor of the devil, not God.
 The Holy Bible reveals that God isn’t the God of the dead, but of the living (Matthew 22:31-32).
 Nevertheless, the Halloween tradition has been perpetuated to this day and further popularized through commercialization.

 God and true Christianity stand for the exact opposite of death and darkness—for light and life (John 1:4-5).
 No matter how much of a joke we make it out to be, Halloween is simply Satan worship.
 It is, in actual fact, connected with rank idolatry and demonism.